reuk/wayverb/docs_source/conclusion.md

 The goal of the Wayverb project was to create a program which was capable of simulating the acoustics of arbitrary enclosed spaces.
-For the program to be useful to its target audience of musicians and sound designers, it must be simultaneously accurate, efficient, and accessible.
+For the program to be useful to its target audience of musicians and sound designers, it must be simultaneously plausible, efficient, and accessible.

 The aims of plausibility and efficiency would be met by combining wave-modelling and geometric simulation methods, benefiting from both the